 Completing our lineup of good budget tents, here’s a one person tent that somehow manages to provide amazing quality while only costing a fraction of what you’d have to pay for most other tents on this list.
 We’re not saying that this tent is ideal, as it obviously has some shortcomings, but all things considered, it’s a very good option for a single camper on a tight budget.

 The tent is reasonably lightweight, which is important given that you’ll definitely have to carry it on your own (there’s just no way that two people can fit into this tent).
 It is spacious enough for one averagely built person and could feel a little too cramped if you’re very tall.
-This Camppal tent is waterproof and provides a decent amount of protection from the wind, so you should be fine using it on snow as long as you have a good sleeping bag.
+This is a waterproof tent and provides a decent amount of protection from the wind, so you should be fine using it on snow as long as you have a good sleeping bag.

 Being able to take your whole family to the great outdoors is great, but it does come with a hefty price tag.
 The MSR Stormking is a great tent that can easily provide shelter for up to five people (make it four if you have lots of gear and equipment), shielding them from the wind, snow, rain, and cold.
 Considering its price, this tent should be seen as a long-term investment into your camping hobby.